rodrigoalvvs/RCOM_PROJ2/README.md

 - Add support for active mode connections.
 - Implement additional FTP commands such as `LIST` and `CWD`.
 - Enhance error messages for better debugging.

+## Credits

+- Developed as part of the course RCOM in the Informatics and Computer Engineering program at FEUP (Faculty of Engineering, University of Porto).